 Joe and I married in 1990, I’m an actress/singer, and Joe is a designer, so we’ve always been freelance, and Joe can work from anywhere he lays his hat (as long as it has an internet connection!)
-We have four children Luke, Harry, Beth and Arthur, and after many years of Joe often working abroad, we saw a window of opportunity when our eldest was 16 and had taken his GCSE’s to go travelling as a family…
+We have four children Luke, Harry, Beth and Arthur, and after many years of Joe often working abroad, we saw a window of opportunity when Luke was 16 and had taken his GCSE’s, and before Harry hit that important exam age to go travelling as a family…

 As things turned out our world tour was really a European tour… circumstances led us North when we had always expected to head South, and a winter in Europe cost us more than we’d bargained for.
-To be honest the balance of freedom and security was perfect, and although we had tickets for a freight boat to South America, which would have been an amazing adventure, we made the hugely difficult decision that it wasn’t the right step… we simply didn’t have enough funds to be sure we could bring our precious children safely back.
-One of the primary objectives of our travels was to show our children that the world was their oyster… it was really important to us that it didn’t all end in bankruptcy and disaster!
+To be honest the balance of freedom and security was perfect, and although we had tickets for a freight boat to South America, which would have been an amazing adventure, we made the hugely difficult decision that it wasn’t the right step… we simply didn’t have enough funds to have a safety net if we encountered problems.
+With no green card it wouldn’t be possible to get a job, and one of the big advantages of being in Europe was that Joe was still able to do a bit of remote work.

-Living together in such a small space was a truly amazing experience – I can honestly say that it never felt claustrophobic or stressful – It was like we all fell into the same rhythm, where our needs were in sync, and all the outside pulls of normal home life – school, work, friends etc. were gone – so we became this really harmonious team – the schooling was effortless – and fantastically rewarding – there was time for everything and everyone and I think the self sufficiency and responsibility that the kids took for their learning has stood them in such good stead during their French schooling experience.
+Living together in such a small space was a truly amazing experience – I can honestly say that it never felt claustrophobic or stressful.
+It was like we all fell into the same rhythm, where our needs were in sync, and all the outside pulls of normal home life – school, work, friends etc. were gone – so we became this really harmonious team – the schooling was effortless – and fantastically rewarding – there was time for everything and everyone and I think the autonomy and responsibility that the kids took for their learning stood them in such good stead during their French schooling experience.